 The Oxnard Police Department is responsible for the criminal investigation of the suspect's actions.
-The criminal investigation of the officer-involved shooting will be conducted by the Major Crimes Unit of the Oxnard Police Department.
+The criminal investigation of the officer-involved shooting or in-custody death will be conducted by the Major Crimes Unit of the Oxnard Police Department.
 The officer's employing agency will be responsible for any civil and/or administrative investigation(s).